College of Imaging Arts and Sciences

 School for American Crafts

 The beauty and precision of hand-crafted art is the cornerstone of RIT’s School for American Crafts.
-This close-knit community within the college emphasizes the tradition of apprenticeship as faculty and students work together in small classes that allow individual instruction.
+This close-knit community within the college emphasizes the tradition of apprenticeship as faculty and students work together in small classes that allow individual instruction in ceramics, furniture design, glass, and metals and jewelry design.
 The school is famous for graduating students with impeccable craftsmanship and unique talents in artistic expression.
 Your professors will inspire and motivate you as they provide the keen eye and experiences that develop your creativity and technical mastery.
 You’ll learn to seek continual self-improvement in your work and gain an appreciation of not only the craft but also related arts.

 School of Film and Animation